 In capitalist economies, there is limited government intervention and reliance on free markets.
 However, market forces ignore external costs and external benefits.
 Therefore, we may get over-production and over-consumption of goods that cause harmful effects to third parties.
 This can lead to serious economic costs – pollution, global warming, acid rain, loss of rare species; external costs that damage future generations.

-7. Encourages greed.
+7. Encourages greed/materialism.
 The nature of capitalism is to reward profit.
 The capitalist system can create incentives for managers to pursue profit over decisions which would maximise social welfare.
 For example, firms are using theories of price discrimination to charge higher prices to consumers who want to jump the queue.
 This makes sense from the perspective of maximising profit.
 However, if we have a society, where the rich can pay to jump a queue at a Fairground – or pay to see Congressman quicker – it erodes social norms and a sense of ‘fair-play’

 The pursuit of the profit motive has encouraged some law firms to aggressively pursue litigation claims.
 This has created a society where we devote resources to protecting ourselves from being sued.
 Further reading – “Moral Limits of Markets” by Michael Sanders